Azure/RAI-vNext-Preview/README.md

 - Data Explorer: explore your dataset by feature sets and other metrics such as predicted Y or true Y
 - Model Statistics: explore the distribution of your model outcomes and performance metrics
 - Interpretability: view the aggregate and individual feature importances across your model and dataset
-- Counterfactual Example What-If's (new): create automatically generated diverse sets of counterfactual examples for each datapoint that is minimally perturbed in order to switch its predicted class or output.
+- Counterfactual What-If's (new): create automatically generated diverse sets of counterfactual examples for each datapoint that is minimally perturbed in order to switch its predicted class or output.
 Also create your own counterfactual datapoint by perturbing feature values manually to observe the new outcome of your model prediction.
 - Causal Analysis (new): view the aggregate and individual causal effects of *treatment features* (features which you are interested in controlling to affect the outcome) on the outcome in order to make informed real-life business decisions.
-See recommended treatment policies for segmentations of your population for features in your dataset to see its effect on your real-life outcome.
+See recommended treatment policies for segmentations of your population for features in your dataset to see the effect on your real-life outcomes.

 This new feature offers users a new powerful and robust toolkit for understanding your model and data in order to develop your machine learning models responsibly, now all in one place and integrated with your AzureML workspace.